 In January, Asus announced the Flip C434.
 It replaced the company's Chromebook C302 -- a breakout hit that was long the top-ranked bestseller in Amazon's two-in-one category (it's since slipped to no. 2).
 Starting around $540, the C434 has a brushed-aluminum design, 14-inch full HD display and twice as much RAM and storage as its predecessor, in addition to more powerful Intel processor options.
 See more about the Asus Chromebook C434.

-Read more: Best college laptops for 2019
+Read more: Best college laptops

 Google makes its own Chromebook, of course.
 The Pixelbook is a sleek convertible that works as both a laptop and a tablet.
 Among its standout features are the sharp, bright multi-touch screen and blazing fast, lag-free performance, courtesy of a selection of higher-end Intel processors that are about as powerful as you'll find in a touchscreen Chromebook.
 But the Pixelbook is also quite expensive, starting around $1,000, and that doesn't include the Pixelbook Pen stylus that costs an additional $99.

 Introduced in 2017, the Pixelbook is a little long in the tooth now, and its successor, the Pixelbook Go, will be available at the end of October.
 Bottom line: You're better off waiting for the more affordable Chromebook buy, the Pixelbook Go, which will start at $649.
 See the Pixelbook review.